Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 A note on expectations (and avoiding “guru CFO” marketing)

 When you evaluate CFOs—especially online—watch for language that feels like hacks or guaranteed outcomes.
 Strong finance work is disciplined, measurable, and grounded.
-Even in external messaging, avoid clickbait positioning and anything that sounds like promised results, particularly around fractional CFO hourly rates, costs, and value.
+Even in the fractional CFO market, there’s a lot of positioning language that sounds strategic but lacks substance, so avoid clickbait claims and anything that reads like a promised result around fractional CFO hourly rates, costs, and value.

 Bottom line

-The right fractional CFO makes your business easier to run and less risky—not just better reported.
+The right fractional CFO makes your business easier to run, less risky, and stronger for long-term success—not just better reported.
 Strong financial leadership not only streamlines internal operations but also enhances customer satisfaction by ensuring financial stability and supporting a positive customer experience.
 If your CFO can’t define success, can’t build trust in the numbers, can’t run execution with accountability, or increases dependence, you’re not getting the work you’re paying for.

-If you want, I can also write a companion piece: “What a Great Fractional CFO Does in the First 90 Days” using the same framework and metric language (no checklists, no fluff).
+If you want, I can also write a companion piece: “What a Great Fractional CFO Does in the First 90 Days” using the same framework and metric language, including support for financial models during fundraising preparation if that applies (no checklists, no fluff).
+A strong CFO should also help shape the company’s financial story when leadership is preparing for fundraising preparation.

 Frequently Asked Questions (FAQs)